-Spaghetti, aglio e olio, or spaghetti with garlic and oil, is one of the most famous pasta dishes in Italy and all over the world: fast, easy, genuinely Italian.
-Ready in a few minutes, it provides you with a good lunch or dinner with only four ingredients: pasta, oil, garlic, and hot chili pepper.
+Spaghetti, aglio e olio, or spaghetti with garlic and oil, is one of the most famous pasta dishes in Italy and all over the world; it’s fast, easy, and very Italian.
+Ready in a few minutes, it provides you with a good lunch or dinner with just four ingredients: pasta, oil, garlic, and chili pepper.

-Do you fancy trying it?
-It is kids’s game.
-Follow my method and you will prepare a toothsome dish your friends won’t forget.
-Yes, because this pasta is something to share with your friends: a tempting “spaghettata” to enjoy a little time together.
+Are you up for making it?
+It is really quite simple.
+Follow my method and you will prepare a delicious dish your friends won’t forget.
+You will have a tempting spaghettata, or midnight spaghetti, to share with your friends.

 I will offer you the hot version, which developed from a very ancient dish and which made Italian culinary history with its simplicity.
-You may encounter several versions: mine is the white one, but you can also make it ‘red’ with fresh tomato dices, tomato purée or peeled plum tomatoes, oil, garlic and hot chili pepper.
+You may encounter several different versions; mine is the “white” one, but you can also make it red with fresh tomato pieces, tomato sauce, or peeled plum tomatoes, oil, garlic, and hot chili pepper.
 Either version calls for long pasta such as spaghetti, linguine, or bucatini.

-It is the typical recipe you can cook in a few minutes when your friends show up: it’s something easy to cook which always turns into a great success!
-It so scrumptious that all your friends will have a second helping, believe me!
+This is a typical recipe that you can prepare in a few minutes when your friends show up: it’s easy to cook and always turns into a great success no matter what.
+It’s so scrumptious that all your friends will have a second helping.
+I guarantee that.

-- Spaghetti or long dry pasta (no fresh): every long shape is perfectly paired with this seasoning-spaghettini, spaghetti, vermicelli, linguine, bucatini.
-The diameters is the only difference among these kinds of pasta; opt for a quite large diameter to enjoy this dish fully- a thin diameter will not enhance it;
+- Spaghetti or any other long dry pasta (no fresh): spaghettini, spaghetti, vermicelli, linguine, bucatini.
+The diameter is the only difference among these different kinds of pasta; choose one with quite a large diameter;

 - Parsley makes the dish fresher; finely chop it and garnish your pasta just before serving it;

-- Tomato is an extra ingredient which is added to make the dish “red”.
+- Tomato is an extra ingredient which can be added to make the dish red.

 Spaghetti with garlic, oil and chili pepper

-dry red chili pepper or 1 fresh red chili pepper
+- 2-3 tsp of red pepper flakes or 1 fresh red chili pepper

-- Peel the garlic cloves and discard the sprouts; you may use the whole cloves, or cut them into 2 or 3, or even crush or chop them to your taste;
+- Peel the garlic cloves; cut them into 2 or 3, pieces, crush them, or chop them into smaller pieces;

-- Sauté the garlic with 3 tbsp of oil in large high-sided skillet until golden (it mustn’t get burnt) over medium heat.
+- Sauté the garlic with 3 tablespoons of oil in a dutch oven or cast iron frying pan until golden over medium heat.

-- Cut the hot chili pepper into halves, remove the seeds, break it with your hands and add to the skillet;
+- Cut the hot chili pepper into halves, remove the seeds and add it to the pan;

 - Remove the garlic, if you have sliced it, and set it aside.
 You can also leave the garlic in the pan if you like a strong taste ;

-- Cook the spaghetti in plenty of boiling water until al dente.
-Drain it and reserve a cup of its water.
+- Cook the spaghetti in plenty of boiling water until al dente or chewy.
+Drain it and reserve a cup of the pasta cooking liquid;

 - Sauté over high heat for a few minutes;